glassfalcon/snapgit/README.md

 snapgit init
 ```

 This will help you get up and running in no time.
-It is recommended to just enable lolcommits for all repos
+It is recommended to just enable lolcommits for all repos.

 ## Usage

 Just commit things and it will just work.

+## Examples

+TODO

 # License